Keeping it Wild Traineeships

 Discovering chalk grassland at Hutchinson's Bank

 In my time so far as a Keeping it Wild trainee, I have been lucky enough to be based at Hutchinson's Bank in Croydon.
 Here we are…

 The role of Butterflies in art - Keeping it Wild Trainee Jess looks into their significance

 “Art and nature shall always be wrestling until they eventually conquer one another” (Maria Sibylla Merian, 1647 – 1717)

 Some people say that jobs are a stepping stone, but this

 was more like a trampoline – it will open so many

 doors for a career in conservation.

-We'll be recruiting for our next round of Trainees this Autumn - sign up to our mailing list for news and updates.
+We'll be recruiting for our next round of Trainees in January 2020 - sign up to our mailing list for news and updates.